Frankd4/AzureSQLDatabase/Readme.md

 ## Deployment Steps

-Follow the steps below to deploy the Azure SQL Database into a Azure SQL Database Elastic Pool using the provided ARM template:
+Follow the steps below to deploy the Azure SQL Database to a Azure SQL Database Elastic Pool using the provided ARM template:

 1. Navigate to the directory where the `ARM_Template_Add_AzureSQLDatabase_To_ElasticPool.json` file is located.
 2. Customize the parameters in the `ARM_Template_Parameters_Add_AzureSQLDatabase_To_ElasticPool.json` file according to your requirements.
 The available parameters are as follows: